 For specific questions about our success rates, please contact Chelsea Fertility NYC.

 Please note: A comparison of clinic success rates may not be meaningful because patient medical characteristics, treatment approaches, and entry criteria (FSH, AMH) for ART may vary from clinic to clinic.
-The data presented above are for fresh non-frozen embryo transfers without PGS (pre-implantation genetic screening).
-National data, as well as our data, do confirm that pregnancy rates after frozen thaw blastocyst transfer with screened normal genetic embryos approaches 60% regardless of age and the delivery rate over 60%.
+The data presented above are for fresh non-frozen embryo transfers without PGT-A (pre-implantation genetic testing for aneuploidy ).
+National data, as well as our data, do confirm that clinical pregnancy rates after frozen thaw blastocyst transfer with screened normal genetic embryos approaches 70% regardless of age and the delivery rate over 60%.
 This service is available at CFNYC.